Amar pelos dois: Points awarded to Portugal

 Below is a breakdown of points awarded to Portugal in the first semi-final and the grand final of the contest, and the breakdown of the televoting and jury voting conducted during the two shows.
 The country finished in first place on both occasions.
 In the semi-final, Portugal was ranked first with 370 points overall, garnering 197 from the televote and 173 from the jury vote.
 In the end, the country won the contest with 758 points overall; 376 from the televote and 382 from the jury vote.
-In the grand final, Portugal earned a total of 30 sets of 12 points out of 82 possible.
+In the grand final, Portugal earned a total of 30 sets of 12 points and 7 sets of maximum 24 points.

 Legacy

 European Union Songbook

 "Amar pelos dois" is included in the European Union Songbook as the all-time top Portuguese love song.
-The song was the most voted by the public in a field of ten songs pre-selected by music professionals, thus representing Portugal in the category Love.
+The song was the most voted by the public in a field of ten songs pre-selected by music industry professionals, thus representing Portugal in the category Love.